imdaveho/tuitty-core/README.md

  <summary><b>Is this really a big deal?</b></summary>

 <br/>
-<p>These separate diagrams were meant to help build a mental model regarding how the internals of the library works.
+<p>These separate diagrams were meant to help build a mental model regarding how the internals of the library work.
 It is helpful to understand that the <code>Dispatcher</code> is responsible for sending and receiving <code>Signal</code> or <code>Request</code> messages that either does stuff (signal actions) or fetches stuff (request app state).
 This uses channels under the hood.</p>

 <p><img src="https://github.com/day8/re-frame/raw/master/images/Readme/6dominoes.png?raw=true" align="right" width="360"/></p>

 <p>This is important, because on Unix systems, in order to parse user input, you would have to read <code>stdin</code>.
 But that would be a blocking call.
 If you wanted to run things concurrently (eg. autocomplete, syntax checking, etc), you would have to read things asynchronously through a spawned thread.
 It would be impractical to spawn a thread every time you wanted a concurrent process to read from <code>stdin</code>.
 Also, why would you need more than a single process reading and parsing from <code>stdin</code>?
 Instead of a thread, this implementation creates a new channel that receives <code>InputEvent</code>s from a single reader of <code>stdin</code> that is within the <code>Dispatcher</code>.</p>

 <p>Similarly, if you wanted to take actions on the terminal, in the previous paradigm, terminal actions were methods with an object that also held some mutable state (eg. screen buffers, multiple screen contexts, etc).
 It wasn't clear how that would cross the FFI boundary when attempting multi-threaded or async/await event loops in other languages.
-Passing a mutable <code>Box<T></code> (heap allocated chunk of memory) seemed like a bad idea.
-However, in a similar manner, with this pattern multiple entities can send <code>Signal</code>s and make <code>Request</code>s to the <code>Dispatcher</code> to be handled safely.</p>
+Passing a mutable <code>Box&lt;T&gt;</code> (heap allocated chunk of memory) seemed like a bad idea.
+However, with this pattern in a similar manner, multiple entities can send <code>Signal</code>s and make <code>Request</code>s to the <code>Dispatcher</code> to be handled safely.</p>

 <p>Like I mentioned previously, this is not a pattern that was invented for this particular library.
 Rather, this pattern pulled inspiration from reactive programming (Rx.js), the actor model / concurrency via message passing (Kafka, Erlang), and web frameworks like <a href="https://guide.elm-lang.org/architecture/">Elm</a>, React.js (aforementioned <a href="https://facebook.github.io/flux/docs/in-depth-overview#structure-and-data-flow">Flux</a>), and <a href="https://github.com/day8/re-frame/blob/master/README.md#domino-4---query">re-frame</a>.
-Actually, the documentation for **re-frame** has a similar diagram: (see right).
+Actually, the documentation for <b>re-frame</b> has a similar diagram: (see right).
 The relevant parts are mainly 1-5 since the web stuff is irrelevant here.
 But notice how similar the flows are to each other.
 It has been well-documented and proven how these patterns reduce compexity and errors and improve maintainability and speed of development.</p>
  </details>